 Per the Standards, (see ORS 660.137 (4)), the Committee must review and evaluate each apprentice's progress once every six months.
-At the time of review, the Committee will determine and take action based on the apprentice's progress, including but not limited to rerate and disciplinary action.
+At the time of review, the Committee will determine, and act based on the apprentice's progress, including but not limited to rerate and disciplinary action.